The third Aikidô Dôshu, Moriteru Ueshiba,

 In December 2020, Aikido Arashi Group became a new full member and AFA Madrid (Association for the Promotion of Aikido of Madrid) a supporting member.

 In February 2021, AETAIKI Aikikai España became a new full member and AEAT (Asociación Española de Aikido Tradicional) a new supporting member.

-The IAF, in turn, is the only member of aikido in the Sport Accord association, IWGA (International World Games Association), in the AIMS (Alliance of Independent Recognized Members of Sport) and in the GAISF (Global Association of International Sport Federations); organizations all related to the IOC.
+The IAF is member of the GAISF (Global Association of International Sport Federations), of the Sport Accord association, IWGA (International World Games Association), and of the AIMS (Alliance of Independent Recognized Members of Sport); organizations all related to the IOC.